LM-Commons/.github/README.md

-# LM-Commons
+# LM-Commons Organization Templates

-Profile page for LM-Commons
+This repository contains documentation for the LM-Commons organization:

+-

+This repository contains templates used by all (or most) repositories in this organization.

+-